Jules Van Cleemput: Return from loan spell

 As the loan term was expired, Van Cleemput returned to Mechelen on 1 July 2016.
 On 2 December 2016, Van Cleemput made his Belgian First Division A debut against K.A.S.
 Eupen at AFAS-stadion Achter de Kazerne, replacing Xavier Chen at the 38th minute.

+Return to Mechelen

+On 15 July 2024, Van Cleemput returned to Mechelen.
+On 28 February 2025, he retired from playing due to persistent injuries.

 International career

 Van Cleemput was a member of Belgium national under-19 football team in the 2016 UEFA European Under-19 Championship qualification.